dougeby/IntuneDocs/intune/introduction-device-app-lifecycles.md

 ---
 # required metadata

-title: Overview of device and app lifecycles | Microsoft Docs
+title: Overview of device and app lifecycles
 description: Overview of the device and app lifecycles with Intune.
 keywords:
 author: robstackmsft